 If you had the flu vaccine during the last flu season because you were pregnant (same pregnancy or a previous pregnancy), or because you're in a vulnerable group, you need to have it again this year.

 Will the flu jab give me flu?

-No. Flu jabs do not contain any live viruses, so cannot cause flu.
+No. Injected flu vaccines do not contain any live viruses, and cannot cause flu.
 Some people get a slightly raised temperature and aching muscles for a couple of days afterwards, and you may feel sore at the injection site.

 Can I have the flu jab at the same time as the whooping cough vaccine?

 Yes, you can have a flu vaccine at the same time as the whooping cough vaccine, but do not delay your flu jab so you can have both at the same time.

 Pregnant women are at risk of severe illness from flu at any stage of pregnancy, so you need to have a flu vaccine as soon as possible.

 The best time to get vaccinated against whooping cough is from 16 weeks up to 32 weeks of pregnancy.